sarpuslu/inverted-index-search/README.md

 </div>

 ## Goal
-The results are in this format:
+In the end we know where each word appears in which documents.
+The results are in the following format:

 <div align="center">
 <img src="images/inverted_index.png">